Two brothers stabbed after disrupting catalytic converter theft in Kitsap County, authorities say

 The brothers, 54 and 51, were staying overnight at Beto’s Tire Services when they heard a loud noise and encountered a man trying to remove a catalytic converter from a car with a saw.

-One of the brothers was armed, but put his gun away when the suspect initially appeared to be cooperative, according to authorities.
+One of the brothers was armed and confronted the would be thief with his gun, but put it away when the suspect initially appeared to be cooperative, according to authorities.
 Another person called 911, the sheriff’s office said.
 The suspect then pulled a knife and stabbed the two, according to the sheriff’s office.

 Both victims were transported to hospitals with serious injuries and are in stable condition, police said.